Alternative versions of Superman: Bronze Age 1971–1986

 In 1971, Dennis O'Neil and Julius Schwartz set out to simplify Superman's elaborate framework.
 They streamlined the Superman mythos by downsizing his abilities and reducing his power levels.
 This version only lasted a few issues.
 DC attempted more of a soft reboot in the 45th Anniversary issue of Action Comics.
 Lex Luthor and Brainiac were updated and modernized to make them more visibly dangerous for Superman.
 The Silver/Bronze Age (Earth-One) Superman was given a send-off in the Alan Moore-penned "imaginary story" Whatever Happened to the Man of Tomorrow?
 (1986).
 Colloquially known as "The Last Superman Story", it was a conclusive ending to Superman's story as a character.
 The story was originally conceived by senior editor Julius Schwartz, who designed a goodbye for the hero in his final two Superman issues (prior to the John Byrne The Man of Steel relaunch) – Superman #423 and Action Comics #583 (1986).
-Both comics were illustrated by the long-tenured, mainstay Superman artist Curt Swan.
+Both comics were illustrated by longtime Superman artist Curt Swan.

 Other Pre-Crisis versions

 Before Crisis, the Multiverse was also used to explain an "evil" version of Superman from Earth-Three as well as other versions that officially existed.
 Earth-95 had Superman's father Jor-El rescue his entire family.
 Earth-149 saw Lex Luthor succeed in killing Superman.
 Earth-Prime was designated as the "real" world, even though Superboy-Prime is from that universe.
 This version of Clark Kent is from a world without other superpowered beings, where he grows to adolescence reading about the DC superheroes in comic books.
 During the Crisis on Infinite Earths, he gains powers like those of the Silver Age Superboy and helps to defeat the Anti-Monitor.
-However, his own world is lost and Superboy-Prime himself is confined to Limbo.
+However, his own world is lost and Superboy-Prime is confined to another dimension.

 In addition to official versions, other stories listed as "What Ifs" or imaginary stories which were not originally an official part of DC continuity.
 One example, Superman Red/Superman Blue was the subject of several story lines.
 The Silver Age version of the tale was an "imaginary story" in which Superman splits into two beings, one which marries Lois Lane, and the other marries Lana Lang, and both are happy.
 Both retained their powers, with one having all red removed from his costume and the other having all blue removed.
 In Superman #300, a story imagines what would have happened if Superman had landed in the middle of the Cold War, with both the U.S. and the USSR trying to capture the capsule as it is landing.
 Kent is a reporter for a worldwide news service, and takes the name Skyboy.